“New Yorker Fest Strike Averted As Condé Nast Reaches Deal With Union” (The Hollywood Reporter; October 14, 2024)

 Unlike other publications that are going after reader revenue to offset flagging ad revenue, The New Yorker is still growing on the ad side.
 For the first two months of the year, advertising rose 20 percent year over year, most of that coming from digital.
 Still, reader revenue is a growing part of the mix, driving 55 percent of the revenue, so the priority is turning readers into paying subscribers.

-How The New Yorker Plans to Double Its Paid Circulation to 2 Million” (Digiday, March 9, 2018)
+How The New Yorker Plans to Double Its Paid Circulation to 2 Million” (Digiday; March 9, 2018)

 Total paid circulation for the highbrow weekly rose 12.3 percent last year to 1.2 million, even as the subscription price grew 20 percent to $120 for the most popular print-digital bundle. … Helped by the additional circulation revenue, The New Yorker has hired 15 writers for the site in the past year for a total of 40 (a mix of web-only and web-focused staff writers) and plans to add up to 10 more this year, focused on areas like Washington and health.
 The publication hasn’t cut back, saying the goal is to offer more to readers, as it’s found that the more kinds of content people read, the more willing they are to pay up.

-How The New Yorker Brought the Soul of the Magazine to the Web” (Poynter, January 31, 2017)
+How The New Yorker Brought the Soul of the Magazine to the Web” (Poynter; January 31, 2017)

 Sometimes as many as 10 people read New Yorker stories before they’re published in the print magazine: the author, the story editor (works with the author to shape the piece), the copy editor, the query proofreader (a sort of editorial gadfly), the fact-checker, the page OK-er (a combination copy editor, query proofreader and line editor), the proofreader and the foundry reader (the last read before press).
 Plus, the editor in chief and deputy editors often weigh in.
 That kind of editorial rigor produces sparkling prose, but it’s at odds with the pace of The New Yorker’s website, which now publishes about 15 stories per day, Thompson said.
 So, a different approach was required.
 In 2012, Remnick appointed Thompson digital editor and tasked him with transforming The New Yorker’s website from a repository of magazine stories to an ambitious entity of its own.

-The Story of the First Drive to Unionize The New Yorker (n+1, Winter 2015)
+The Story of the First Drive to Unionize The New Yorker (n+1; Winter 2015)

 If there is any one general theme here, besides the usual apocalyptic warnings about destruction of the magazine, it is the disavowal of ordinariness, as if ordinariness were the eighth deadly sin.
 The company is profit-making “but not in any orthodox way.”
 The publishers “went counter to almost every normal business impulse.”
 The New Yorker is a “miracle.”
 And so forth.
 To someone so convinced that those under him shared the ideals he wanted to believe he represented — gentility, fairness, modesty, self-sacrifice, antimaterialism, humanity, and above all a devotion to truth as expressed through the written word — it must have come as quite a shock to see that a lot of his employees also considered putting out the New Yorker to be a job, one for which they were increasingly poorly paid.